Two decades of wooden flooring trends and changes

 Pictured Oak in shade Cognac (included in product range)

-As exotic wood and logging certification could no longer be completely trusted, Timberwise decided to exclude them almost entirely from its range for environmental and sustainability reasons.
+As exotic wood and logging certification could no longer be completely trusted, Timberwise decided to exclude them entirely from its range for environmental and sustainability reasons.
 It made Timberwise a pioneer and first manufacturer to abandon exotic woods already in spring 2007.
 The decision paved the way for the company’s area of specialization in the coming years – diverse colour treatments.
 As Timberwise still wanted to serve its customers who were after dark flooring, as was the trend at the time, the company began to specialize in colour treatments for sustainably grown oak.
 As a result, Timberwise began to stand out from competition and became known for its wide range of shades on offer.

 Pictured Ash in shade Polar (included in product range)